 Sure, you may no longer make regular use of floppy disks, but most of us have a stack of them sitting in the drawer or at the back of the home office closet.
 Like most other e-waste, floppy disks are made with materials that can and should be recovered, so recycling them is a great move if you’re looking to clean out your home of electronic waste.

-To recycle your floppy disks so that they can go on to live another day as something new, follow these simple steps:
+To recycle your floppy disks, follow these simple steps: